Hurtak/petrhurtak.com/articles/_drafts/iife/article.md

     <script>
       (() => {
         const config = { foo: 'bar' }
-        // Config is not leaked to the window object App.init(config)
+        // `config` is not leaked to the window object App.init(config)
       })()
     </script>